brentmcconnell/brentmcconnell.github.io/_drafts/IO-in-Azure.md

-I recently had a customer ask several questions about what IOPS and Max throughput mean and how they could increase throughput so that their backup restore process in Azure would take less time.
-In this post we'll look at how we can estimate our max throughput and IOPS based on VM size and disk configuration.
+I recently had a customer ask several questions about what IOPS and Max throughput mean and how they could increase throughput so that their backup restore process in Azure took less time.
+They were concerned because the workload they had moved to Azure was taking 4 times as long to restore as on-prem and they wanted to understand how this could be improved cost effectively.
-Additionally, we'll also look at ways to improve performance without increasing costs.

 ## Problem